19/3/2004 -- Of piano songs and Wodehouse-speak

 I'm sitting in the nus computer lab,

-listening to clifford curzon play mozart's "coronation" concerto on my player,
+listening to clifford curzon play mozart's "coronation" concerto

 waiting for the announcement for my modules for the new term.